Please note that all correspondence should be sent directly to the Foundation and not addressed to individual trustees.

-Professor Andrew Hind CB
+Andrew Hind CB

-Andrew is professor of charity governance and finance at Cass Business School, City University, London.
+Andrew was until recently a professor of charity governance and finance at Cass Business School, City University, London.
 From 2004-10 he was the first chief executive of the Charity Commission.
 He was chair of the Fundraising Standards Board 2015-16, and editor of Charity Finance magazine 2011-15.
 Andrew co-founded the Charity Finance Group in 1987 and was its chair from 1992-94; he was author of The Governance and Management of Charities in 1995.
 He was finance director for ActionAid and Barnardo’s from 1986-95, and was chief operating officer for BBC World Service from 1995-2004.
 Andrew was a non-executive board member at the Information Commission (2010-15), and at the Professional Standards Authority for Health and Social Care (2009-16).

 James is an experienced active equities investment manager who has managed Responsible Global equity portfolios for five years and Japanese equity portfolios for 19 years.
 He was recently appointed Managing Director, Co-Head of Global Equities at BMO Global Asset Management (EMEA) with responsibility for maintaining a clear investment process, generating net revenue growth and delivering strong investment performance.
 James has an MA (Hons) in History from the Edinburgh University and is a member of the CFA Society of the UK.